Property404/goto-label-rs/README.md

 Well worry no more!
 Finally, "goto" and "label" macros have arrived for Rust!
 And they're `#![no_std]`!

-**Warning** - Do not actually use this crate.
-It will definitely cause undefined behavior, most likely manifesting as segfaults.

 ```rust
 use goto_label::{goto, label};